EliteLoser/Send-SplunkMessage/README.md

 That's what I can think of to mention right now.

-Here's the image (the function name is lacking "ST", sorry about that, it's Send-STSplunkMessage in the code here):
+Here's the image.
+The function name is lacking "ST", sorry about that, it's Send-STSplunkMessage in the code here.

 ![splunked_message_demo](/Images/20210601splunktest.jpg)